 The survey also identified the other main causes for sleeplessness:

 - 13 percent find noises, such as a snoring partner or traffic, the biggest night-time distraction and obstacle to getting to sleep.

 - 12 per cent found medical problems like asthma and painful joints and muscles the main reason for sleepless nights (Sleeplessness is also a common side-effect of many conventional drugs).*

 - 5 per cent thought drinking too much caffeine was responsible for keeping them awake at night.

 The survey found that a staggering 77 per cent of the 2,108 people surveyed said they experienced insomnia to some degree.
 When this figure is applied to the British population, it reveals that up to 36 million people in Britain could be suffering from a lack of sleep2.

-A report by the Mental Health Foundation highlighted the importance of sleep for the mental and physical health of the nation3.
-Lack of sleep can lead to poor concentration and memory, lethargy, irritability, a decrease in co-ordination skills and low mood, which can affect people’s work and social life.
+The Mental Health Foundation website highlights the importance of sleep for the mental and physical health of the nation3.
+Lack of sleep can lead to poor concentration and memory, lethargy, irritability, a decrease in coordination skills and low mood, which can affect people’s work and social life.